jxnblk/plangular/README.md

 <div plangular-icon="next"></div>
 ```

+Note: Since these are SVGs, use the `fill` attribute to style the color of the icons.

 ### Additional Options

 To add a loading state while Plangular is getting data from SoundCloud, you can use `ng-show` and `ng-hide` to display different states.